bwright000/sam2crcd/test-prompts.md

 ### Test 1 - No Prompt
 The 'no prompt' provided SAM2 with a single bounding box covering the entire image - with the effective instruction of 'Find the most relevant object in this frame'.

+'No Prompt' results just highlighted the most 'prominant' object in the image - each time being the liver tissue.
+With the model struggling with the dark spots and creating clear boundaries between the tissue types, as well as responding to the movements in the tools.

 ### Test 2 - 3 Click Prompting
 3 Click prompting provided 3 positive clicks to each 'object' in an image - each positive click was provided on the relevant object associated.
 An example is shown using the prompter - Where 3 positive points under 'Object 1' are added to the frame:
 <img width="2457" height="1535" alt="image" src="https://github.com/user-attachments/assets/2f87149f-959e-41e3-8b94-e46b42078027" />